Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Abstract

 \section{Abstract}

 Many economic studies use shift-share instruments to estimate causal effects.
-Often, all shares need to fulfill an exclusion restriction, making the identifying assumption strict.
+Often, all shares need to fulfil an exclusion restriction, making the identifying assumption strict.
 This paper proposes to use methods that relax the exclusion restriction by selecting invalid shares.
-I apply the methods in simulations and two empirical examples: the effect of immigration on wages and of Chinese import exposure on employment.
-I find that weak instruments and strong violations of the exclusion restriction do not worsen the performance of the estimators.
-In both applications, the coefficients change considerably but this is reconcilable with the arguments made in the literature.
+I apply the methods in two empirical examples: the effect of immigration on wages and of Chinese import exposure on employment.
+In the first application, the coefficient becomes lower and often changes sign, but this is reconcilable with arguments made in the literature.
+In the second application, the findings are mostly robust to the use of the new methods.

 \textit{Keywords: Causal inference, Invalid instruments, Lasso, Shift-Share instrument} \\ \textit{JEL classification: C36, C52, F22, F66}

 \pagenumbering{arabic}